Friends of OpenJDK Today

 Select Object Label dialog prompting the user to enter a name for the object

 We can now test how the label works elsewhere.
-Open the Evaluate Expression dialog and enter health_object_DebugLabel as the expression.
+Open the Evaluate Expression dialog, a great tool for prototyping fixes and altering the program flow, and enter health_object_DebugLabel as the expression.
 As you can see, the object is accessible from any place in the program through the Evaluate dialog:

 Evaluate dialog with debug label entered as the expression